BranchMetrics/web-branch-deep-linking-attribution/docs/2_branch.md

 ```
 ___

+## Sharing links via SMS

 ### &#39;sendSMS&#39;(metadata, callback, make_new_link)

-A powerful function to give your users the ability to share links via SMS.
+A robust function to give your users the ability to share links via SMS.
 If the user navigated to this page via a Branch link, `sendSMS` will send that same link.
 Otherwise, it will create a new link with the data provided in the `metadata` argument. `sendSMS` also  registers a click event with the `channel` pre-filled with `'sms'` before sending an sms to the provided `phone` parameter.
 This way the entire link click event is recorded starting with the user sending an sms. **Supports international SMS**.

 **Parameters**